fsn1995/Remote-Sensing-of-Albedo/README.md

 This is a github repo for remote sensing of ice/snow albedo using Google Earth Engine.
 It is part of two studies:
-1. Remote sensing of ice albedo on the GrIS]{Long time series (1984-2020) of albedo variations on the Greenland Ice Sheet from harmonized Landsat and Sentinel 2 imagery.
-The manuscript is accepted in Journal of Glaciology and will be available shortly.
+1. <div class="csl-entry">Feng, S., Cook, J. M., Anesio, A. M., Benning, L. G., &#38; Tranter, M. (2023).
+Long time series (1984–2020) of albedo variations on the Greenland ice sheet from harmonized Landsat and Sentinel 2 imagery. <i>Journal of Glaciology</i>, 1–16. https://doi.org/10.1017/jog.2023.11</div>
 2. Remote sensing of ice albedo using harmonized Landsat and Sentinel 2 datasets: Validation.
-The manuscript is about to be submitted for peer review.
+The manuscript is submitted for peer review.

 Paper 1 focuses on the development of data harmonization and narrow to broad band conversion algorithm optimized for the ablation zone in the Greenland Ice Sheet.
 The harmonized satellite albedo (HSA) is further validated globally using AWS albedo measurements in paper 2.
 It also provides a complete workflow of validating remote sensing derived product with groundtruth measurements.